 Nestled in the middle of over 100 communities nationwide — urban neighborhoods, hospitals, schools and prisons — resides a bench.
 A unique bench set in the heart of a meaningful green space, a Sacred Place, intentionally designed to help communities heal, strengthen and come together.
 The bench offers more than a place to sit — it serves as a platform for renewal.
+Over the years, Firesouls have shared stories — from the profound to the joyous to the heart-rending — of life that is shaped by their Sacred Places and time spent on the Nature Sacred bench.

 Built-in journal for mindful reflection.
 The simple act of expression has empowered people to grieve, express joy, untangle their thoughts—and even correspond with one another.